bitcoin/bitcoin/test/functional/test-shell.md

 * Python3
 * `navcoind` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the Bitcoin Core repository
+## 2. Importing `TestShell` from the Navcoin Core repository

-We can import the `TestShell` by adding the path of the Bitcoin Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the Navcoin Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.

 ```
 >>> import sys
->>> sys.path.insert(0, "/path/to/bitcoin/test/functional")
+>>> sys.path.insert(0, "/path/to/navcoin/test/functional")
 >>> from test_framework.test_shell import TestShell
 ```